 - Review and analyze school and district-level discipline data and conduct a root cause analysis;

 - Develop and conduct a needs assessment related to school discipline in their respective settings;

 - Plan, facilitate, and reflect on the effective restorative dialogue and a variety of proactive and responsive circles;

-- Apply the principles of restorative practices to address a challenge that their schools or districts are facing;
+- Apply the principles of restorative and anti-racist practices to address a challenge that their schools or districts are facing;

 - Demonstrate knowledge regarding a variety of research-based practices that can be implemented to prevent and respond to behavior within a framework of multi-tiered systems of support (e.g., universal/tier 1; secondary/tier 2 and tertiary/tier 3); and